Poems on Several Occasions

 ..in consequence of misfortunes and disappointments, he was, some years ago, torn from his ordinary way of life, and shut up in Retirement, which he found at first painful and disagreeable.
 Imagining however that he had a kind of turn for Rhyming, in order to support his solitude, he set himself to compose the following Pieces...

-Although it isn't directly mentioned, it would have been well known that Lapraik had been imprisoned for debt following the collapse of a local Bank a few years earlier and it would have been obvious that the publication was done in the hope that it would be a commercial success to assist in regaining a degree of financial stability.
+Although it isn't explicitly mentioned, it would have been well known that Lapraik had been imprisoned for debt following the collapse of the Ayr Bank a few years earlier and it would have been obvious that the publication was done in the hope that it would be a commercial success to assist in rebuilding his finances.

 Poems and Songs